dtm04/smartpark/README.md

 ## Deliverables

 1. Web app
-a.
-Project manager can create new campaigns
+* Project manager can create new campaigns
-b.
-Project manager can create spending requests
+* Project manager can create spending requests
-c.
-Project manager can finalize requests
+* Project manager can finalize requests
-d.
-User can contribute to a campaign
+* Backer can contribute to a campaign
-e.
-User can approve spending requests
+* Backer can approve spending requests
-f.	…
+*	…
 2. Backend
-a.
-Set of APIs to interact with FundMe smart contract
+*	Set of APIs to interact with FundMe smart contract
-•	createNewCampaign api
+    * createNewCampaign
-•	createRequest api
+    * createRequest
-•	finalizeRequest
+    *	finalizeRequest
 3. FundMe smart contract
 4. Documentations and testing
-a.
-Proposal
+*	Proposal
-b.
-Design
+*	Design
-c.
-Presentation
+*	Presentation
-d.
-Final report (Poster, white paper, …)
+*	Final report (Poster, white paper, …)
 …

 ## Plan